H2Swine/flac/man/flac.md

 Some common **decoding** tasks using flac:

 `flac --decode abc.flac` or `flac -d abc.flac`
 :	Decode abc.flac to abc.wav. abc.flac is not deleted.
-NOTE: Without
-	-d it would mean to re-encode abc.flac to abc.flac (see above) and would err out because abc.flac already exists.
+	NOTE: A mere flac abc.flac *without --decode or its shortform -d*, would mean to re-encode abc.flac to abc.flac (see above), and that command would err out because abc.flac already exists.

 `flac -d --force-aiff-format abc.flac` or `flac -d -o abc.aiff abc.flac` :	Two different ways of decoding abc.flac to abc.aiff (AIFF format).
-	abc.flac is not deleted. -d -o could be concatenated to -do.
+	abc.flac is not deleted. -d -o could be shortened to -do.
  	The decoder can force other output formats, see the options below.

 `flac -d --keep-foreign-metadata-if-present abc.flac`